pymc-devs/pymc-examples/myst_nbs/mixture_models/dp_mix.myst.md

 Note that instead of fixing a value of $\alpha$, as in our previous simulations, we specify a prior on $\alpha$, so that we may learn its posterior distribution from the observations.

-We now construct this model using `pymc3`.
+We now construct this model using `pymc`.

 ```{code-cell} ipython3
 N = old_faithful_df.shape[0]